dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

-The glas command line will support a few built-in operations, such as:
+The glas command line supports only a few built-in operations:

-        glas --run
+        glas --run ValueRef -- Args
+        glas --extract ValueRef
+        glas --version
         glas --help
-        glas --version
-        glas --extract ValueRef

-In most cases users will invoke operations such as:
+User-defined commands are supported via lightweight syntactic sugar:

+        glas opname a b c
+            # implicitly rewrites to
+        glas --run glas-cli-opname.main -- a b c

+Ideally, most commands used in practice should be user-defined:

         glas print ValueRef
         glas type ValueRef
         glas repl

-These operations are implemented by defining modules with a simple naming convention.
-Relevantly, we apply a very simple rewrite rule:

-        glas opname a b c
-            # implicitly rewrites to
-        glas --run glas-cli-opname.main -- a b c

-In this case module glas-cli-opname must compile to a value of form `(main:Program, ...)`.
-This program is evaluated as a [Glas Application](GlasApps.md).
-It is initialized with the list of strings from the command line, i.e. `init:["a", "b", "c"]`.
-The final `halt:ExitCode` result should contain a bitstring that we can cast to a 32-bit integer.

-Besides '--run' there are a few standard built-in operations:

-The '--help' and '--version' operations are standard options and print messages.
-The '--extract' operation shall compile and print a binary value (a list of 8-bit bytes) to standard output, and is provided as a built-in only to simplify bootstrap.
-More built-in operations are possible, but the intention is to develop a minimal executable and move most logic into the module system.
-Performance can be mitigated by caching JIT-compiled representations of programs.

-## Built-In File Extensions

-Support for the `.g0` extension (for [Glas Zero](GlasZero.md)) is a required built-in for bootstrap.
-The `.glob` format (for [Glas Object](GlasObject.md)) is likely to also become a standard built-in, with special support for verifying .
-Although these are built-in, we should still bootstrap the associated language-g0 and language-glob modules.

 ## Bootstrap

-The command line tool should be bootstrapped from the module system via extraction of an executable binary.
-Thus, an initial implementation doesn't need to support '--run' or a full effects API.
-Assuming suitable module definitions, bootstrap of the command line tool might be expressed using just a few lines of bash:
+The bootstrap implementation for glas command line only needs to support the '--extract' command.
+Assuming suitable module definitions, bootstrap can be expressed with just a few lines of bash:

     # build
     /usr/bin/glas --extract glas-binary > /tmp/glas